osrf-migration/vrx-wiki/submission_process.md

 **Note:** Substitute <teamname> with your team name.

 3 .
 Copy all files required for the evaluation.
+Follow the instructions detailed in the event page for the complete list of files to be submitted.

 ### Submit your pull request

-1. In preparation for your pull request, create a branch, e.g.:
+1 .
+In preparation for your pull request, create a branch, e.g.:

 ```
 hg branch 2019_rehearsal_team_osrf
 ```

-2. Add your files on the next commit, e.g.:
+2 .
+Add your files on the next commit, e.g.:

 ```
 hg add *
 ```

-3. Verify the changed files:
+3 .
+Verify the changed files:

 ```
 hg status
 ```

-4. Commit and push your changes to your fork:
+4 .
+Commit and push your changes to your fork:

 hg ci -m"Team OSRF submission for 2019/rehearsal event." -u"Carlos Aguero" hg push --new